gitter-badger/Yuriko-MP/README.md

 ### NoDerivatives

-We don't want forks of the fork, so if you have a fix or a implementation you can fork it and submit a pull request; in this mode we can keep only one fork with all implementations/fixes.
+We don't want forks of the fork, so if you have a fix or an implementation you can fork it and submit a pull request; this way we can keep only one fork with all implementations/fixes.
 One fork, better programming.
 Anyway, some servers can have different necessities than others, so you can modify Yuriko-MP but only for personal use.

 If you want to modify Yuriko-MP for personal use: